ward/run/_drafts/20km-door-brussel.md

 Suddenly however, with about one kilometre to go, I saw someone in front of me that could be the girlfriend.
 Upon further inspection, it really was her.
 How did that happen, why was she in front of me?!
-I had settled with having a disappointing time, but I will not get beaten by her!
+I had settled with having a disappointing time, but I would not get beaten by her!
 I would hear about it for ages.
 With renewed energy, I decided to sprint to the finish line.
 As I passed her, I gave her a tap on the shoulder said "damnit!" or something similar and raced away.
 Surprised with what I still managed, I made my way through the